-Cohu operates in three business segments.
-Our primary business is the development, manufacture, sale and servicing of test handling, burn-in, thermal subsystems and MEMS test solutions for the global semiconductor industry through our wholly-owned subsidiaries, Delta Design, Inc., Rasco GmbH and Ismeca Semiconductor Holding SA, which was acquired on December 31, 2012.
-Ismeca designs, manufactures and sells turret-based test handling and back-end finishing equipment for integrated circuits, LEDs and discrete components.
-With the acquisition of Ismeca we expanded our served market, increased our market share in the semiconductor test handling market and broadened our portfolio of test handling solutions providing us with an entry into the LED equipment market, which is forecasted to grow as LED technology is adopted for general lighting.
-Our primary business is significantly dependent on capital expenditures by semiconductor manufacturers and test subcontractors, which in turn is dependent on the current and anticipated market demand for semiconductors that is subject to cyclical trends.
-We expect that the semiconductor equipment industry will continue to be cyclical and volatile in part because consumer electronics, the principal end market for integrated circuits, is a highly dynamic industry and demand is difficult to accurately predict.
+Cohu operates in two business segments.
+Our primary business is the development, manufacture, sale and servicing of test handling, thermal sub-systems and MEMS test solutions for the global semiconductor industry through our wholly-owned subsidiaries, Delta Design, Inc., Rasco GmbH and Ismeca Semiconductor Holding SA.
+Our primary business is significantly dependent on capital expenditures by semiconductor manufacturers and test subcontractors, which in turn is dependent on the current and anticipated market demand for semiconductors that is subject to cyclical trends and, as a result, our results can vary significantly year-over-year, as well as quarter-over-quarter.
+We expect that the semiconductor equipment industry will continue to be cyclical and volatile in part because consumer electronics, the principal end market for integrated circuits, is a highly dynamic industry and demand is difficult to accurately predict as it is ultimately driven by end-user demand for electronic products.